LoneWandererProductions/MemoryPrototype/README.md

   - `OneWayLane` component moves memory entries from `FastLane` to `SlowLane` using an internal buffer and `Marshal.Copy`.
   - Useful for offloading memory that is better suited for long-term storage.
   - Plugged into the compaction cycle or invoked manually.
+- 🪟 Typed Memory Front-End
+  - `TypedMemoryArena` provides a simplified, type-safe wrapper around the core allocator.
+  - Makes allocation, access, and freeing of typed structures easier.
+  - Supports singleton-style initialization or multiple manual instances.
+  - Ideal for prototyping or high-level systems that don't require full control.

 ---